Parliament House, Darwin

 Parliament House in Darwin has been the seat of the Northern Territory Legislative Assembly since 1994.
 Parliament House is located on State Square in the centre of Darwin, which is also the administrative centre of the Northern Territory law and government.
-It features Postmodern features and was designed by architect Tim Rogers, of Meldrum Burrows and Partners Pty Ltd. It is Australia's newest parliament building.
+It features Postmodern features and was designed by architects Steven Ehrlich (MLEA) and Peter Doig (Meldrum Burrows and Partners) in association with Graduate of Architecture Tim Rogers, of Meldrum Burrows and Partners Pty Ltd. It is Australia's newest parliament building.

 Construction of Parliament House began in 1990.
 The building was completed in 1994, and was officially opened by Bill Hayden, Governor-General of Australia, on 18 August 1994.
 The Northern Territory Library is also housed in Parliament House.

 History

 The former Northern Territory Legislative Council established in 1948 was housed in various temporary buildings around Darwin until 1955, when the former site of the Palmerston Post Office, destroyed in the Bombing of Darwin in World War II, was redeveloped to house the Council.
 The current building stands on the same site.
 After 1974, the Northern Territory Legislative Assembly continued to operate from the site and adjacent government buildings.
 In 1988, the NT government announced the planned construction of State Square, which was to house a new Parliament House and Supreme Court.
 The buildings on the site were demolished in 1990 to allow commencement of the construction of Parliament House.
 From 1990 to the end of 1994, the Assembly temporarily met in the Chan Building.